Coriaria arborea

 Coriaria arborea is a highly poisonous and common native shrub or small tree of New Zealand.
-The common name for this and the other New Zealand species of Coriaria is tutu.
+The common name for the plant is tree tutu, and it is one of the New Zealand species of Coriaria known by the name tutu.

 Coriaria arborea is found in scrub and open areas from the coast to the hills across the country.
 A straggling plant, it can grow to 20 ft high.
 The leaves grow opposite on slender stems while flowers are arranged in drooping racemes.
 C. arborea is capable of nitrogen fixation.

+Description

+Coriaria arborea is a large shrub that grows pairs of long, glossy leaves on branches, which measure between 50-80 mm long.
+It has flowers that droop from spikes of up to 300 mm in length, with black-coloured fruits.
+The flower petals are wine-coloured.